cosmos/sdk-tutorials/academy/3-ibc/5-token-transfer.md

 <HighlightBox type="note">

-Note that we can send assets (or their IBC voucher representation) in multiple _hops_ across multiple chains.
+We can send assets (or their IBC voucher representation) in multiple _hops_ across multiple chains.
 Every single time the path will be prepended with the _port/channel-id/..._ prefix.
 </br></br>
 When sending this IBC denom (having had multiple hops) back to its source chain, for every hop back one _port/channel-id/..._ prefix will be taken off.
 This results in a return to the original denom if all the hops are reversed.